mandirashetty/iris-flower-classification/README.md

 │   └── visualizations/    # Generated plots and confusion matrices
 ├── README.md              # Project documentation
 └── LICENSE                # License information

-Setup and Installation
+##Setup and Installation

-Clone the repository:
+#Clone the repository:

-bash
-Copy code
 git clone https://github.com/your-repo-name.git
 cd your-repo-name

-Create a virtual environment (optional but recommended):
+#Create a virtual environment (optional but recommended):

-bash
-Copy code
 python -m venv venv
 source venv/bin/activate   # On Linux/Mac
 venv\Scripts\activate      # On Windows

-Install required dependencies:
+#Install required dependencies:

-bash
-Copy code
 pip install -r requirements.txt

-Ensure the dataset (Iris.csv) is in the data/ directory.
+#Ensure the dataset (Iris.csv) is in the data/ directory.

-Usage
+##Usage

-Run the script:
+#Run the script:

 python src/iris_analysis.py

-Modify the sample_data variable in the script to test with new inputs:
+#Modify the sample_data variable in the script to test with new inputs:

 sample_data = [[5.1, 3.5, 1.4, 0.2]]  # Replace with your values

-View generated visualizations in the results/visualizations/ folder.
+#View generated visualizations in the results/visualizations/ folder.

-Results
-The following models were trained and evaluated:

-Model	Accuracy
+##Results

+The implemented models achieve the following approximate accuracies:
-Logistic Regression	~97%
+Logistic Regression: ~97%
-K-Nearest Neighbors	~96%
+KNN: ~96%
-Decision Tree	~96%
+Decision Tree: ~96%
-Sample Confusion Matrix

-Future Work
+##Future Work

 Implement additional models like Random Forest and Support Vector Machine (SVM).
 Perform hyperparameter tuning for better accuracy.
 Deploy the model as a web application.

 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 This README file includes all essential sections, formatted appropriately for clarity and usability